Sign In / Sign Out

 Completion of both ENG 101 and ENG 102 or ENG 105 with a grade of "C" (2.00) or higher is required for graduation from ASU in any baccalaureate program.
 A student whose native language is not English may meet the first-year composition requirement by completing ENG 107 and 108 with a grade of "C" (2.00) or higher.
 Students who are required to take first-year composition must enroll in their first required composition course within the first year and continue to enroll in required composition courses every term until composition requirements are met.

 Resident credit refers to a course that is offered in a regular semester, winter session (prior to 2011-2012), intersession or summer session.
 Credit earned through comprehensive examinations is also included when calculating ASU resident hours.
-Credit earned through independent learning, advanced placement, the College-Level Examination Program or an International Baccalaureate diploma/certificate are excluded when calculating ASU resident hours.
+Credit earned through independent learning, Advanced Placement testing, the College-Level Examination Program or an International Baccalaureate diploma/certificate are excluded when calculating ASU resident hours.

 Every candidate for the baccalaureate degree is required to earn a minimum of 30 credit hours in resident-credit courses at ASU.

-The catalog is published annually.
-Department, school, division, college and university requirements may change and are upgraded often.
-In determining graduation requirements, an undergraduate student may use only one edition of the catalog but may elect to follow any later catalog edition under which the student attends.
+The ASU Academic Catalog is published annually.
+Department, school, division, college and university requirements are upgraded often, and may change.
+In determining graduation requirements, an undergraduate student will use only one edition of the catalog but may elect to follow any subsequent catalog edition under which the student attends.
 Students may not use an edition of the catalog that was in effect before their high school graduation or completion of GED.
 Students maintaining continuous enrollment at any Arizona community college or public university may graduate according to the requirements of the catalog in effect at the time of initial enrollment following high school graduation or completion of a GED or according to the requirements of any single catalog in effect during subsequent terms of continuous enrollment.
 Students may maintain continuous enrollment while pursuing their degrees, whether attending a single Arizona community college or public university or transferring among public institutions in Arizona.
-Students transferring among Arizona public higher education institutions must meet the admission, residency and all curricular and academic requirements of the degree-granting institution.
+Students transferring among Arizona public higher education institutions must meet all requirements of the degree-granting institution: admission, residency, curricular and academic.

 Inquiries about these guidelines may be directed to the student's academic advisor.